UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 ??? tip "Answer"

-    The colleague used up (or: 'wasted') all his/her computational resources (commonly 10,000 core hours per month).
+    The colleague used up (or: 'wasted') all his/her computational resources (commonly 10,000 core hours per month on UPPMAX).

-    Due to this, his/her jobs are only run when the HPC cluster has a low workload and activates the so-called 'bonus queue'.
+    Due to this, his/her jobs are only run when the HPC cluster has a low workload and activates the so-called 'bonus queue' (UPPMAX) or generally have to wait for their priority to go up again.

 - Your colleague has done a benchmark and concluded the plot below.
-  What seemed to percentage of his/her code that could be run in parallel?
+  What seemed to be the percentage of his/her code that could be run in parallel?

 ![Benchmark of speedup](benchmark_results_speedup.png)